 We made it back in time for an evening in Colmar, drank from many a green stemmed glass across the town and feasted on the Alsation delicacy – Choucroute (although, there is nothing delicate about a giant plate of Saurkraut and MEAT, lots of meat).
 Apart from the wasps which persistently tried to spoil our moment, this had been the most perfect of days, just minus the cake.

-If you want to read more posts about our France road trip, we’ve covered Luxembourg and the Alsace region so far.
-Keep checking back for part 4 coming soon!
+If you want to read more posts about our France road trip, we travelled to Luxembourg and the Alsace region before Alsace.
+Shortly after we spent the weekend in Lyon.
 Thanks for stopping by and don’t forget to leave me a comment.

 For the best hotel deals around Strasbourg and the Black Forest, Booking.com have the best deals, just enter your destination in the search box…